The Dragon Hatchling

 But Horus did not care to play with them.
 He would cover his head with his bearskin blanket and go right on sleeping.

-This was a good era for dragons in that particular country, for there were few humans about in that world and not very many had gotten up to being knights just yet (only knights ever dared to hunt dragons, and those who did generally didn't live long lives.
-One has to wonder why.)
+This was a good era for dragons, for there were few humans about in the world and not very many had gotten up to being knights just yet.
 Generally, the most dragons had to fear was other dragons stealing their hoards of gold and jewels.

 A little dragon, however, would have plenty to worry about if it had left its nest all by itself.
-Young dragons had no treasures that could be stolen from them, but on the eastern side of the mountain range roamed Ogres, and if you were to climb all the way to the top of the tallest mountain you might find your way to the King's giant castle (the King was a giant, so that was a perilous place for motives of scale alone) and at the forest that went all around the foot of the mountains lived Cyclopes, and Very Big Bears, and all of these creatures might catch and kill a little baby dragon for its meat, its hide or its horns, if it were brave or stupid enough to risk the terrible wrath of the hatchling's mother and father.
-And, well, if one ventured to the King's castle, one might get sat on or stepped on, especially a little dragon.
+Young dragons had no treasures that could be stolen from them, but on the eastern side of the mountain range roamed Giants, and at the forest that went all around the foot of the mountains lived Cyclopes, and Very Big Bears, and all of these creatures might catch and kill a little baby dragon for its meat, its hide or its horns, if it were brave or stupid enough to risk the terrible wrath of the hatchling’s mother and father.

 Because of these dangers, all dragons made sure that their offspring were well warned to stay inside their lairs and not go wandering the mountainside or the woods while their parents were out hunting or checking on their year-round dwellings, where the stores of precious metals and stones were left, unguarded, during the breeding season.

 But Horus’ Momma and Pop never had to worry about their son running off in search of adventure.